DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 :::caution

-If the **Property Key** is changed, any Identify calls or user objects which are using the previous key will no longer be applicable to this custom property.
+If the **Property Key** is changed, any Identify calls or user objects which are using the previous key will no longer apply to this custom property.

 :::

 :::caution

 If a Custom Property is **Deleted** while in use in a Targeting Rule, the targeting rule will continue to function as normal.
-This custom property will no longer be selectable for new targeting rule defintions however.
+This custom property will no longer be selectable for new targeting rule definitions.

 :::